CosmWasm/mesh-security-hackathon/README.md

 Unstaking:

-1. A user unstakes their tokens from the `mesh-provider` contract (on Osmosis)
+1. A user submits a request to unstake their tokens from the `mesh-provider` contract (on Osmosis)
 2. We update the local distribution info to reflect the new amount of tokens staked
-3. This sends a message to the Osmosis consumer contract, which updates the `meta-staking` contract to remove the delegation.
+3. This sends a message to the `mesh-consumer` contract (on Juno), which updates the Juno `meta-staking` contract to remove the delegation.
+4. The `mesh-provider` contract (on Osmosis) gets the unbonding period for this cross stake by querying the `slasher` contract
-4. After the unbonding period has passed (eg. 2 weeks, 4 weeks) the `meta-staking` contract informs the Osmosis consumer contract that the tokens are available to be withdrawn.
+5. After the unbonding period has passed (eg. 2 weeks, 4 weeks) the `mesh-provider` contract informs the `ilp` contract that it removes its claim.
-5. The Osmosis consumer contract sends a message to the Juno provider contract that the stake is unbonded.
-6. The Juno provider contract sends a message to the Osmosis ILP contract to release the claims.
+6. If the user's stake in the `ilp` contract has not more claims on it, they can withdraw their stake.

 Slashing:

-1. A slashing event occurs for a validator on the consumer chain (Juno)
-2. Someone calls a method to submit evidence on the Osmosis `mesh-consumer` contract
+1. Someone calls a method to submit evidence of Juno misbehavior on the `slasher` contract (on Osmosis).
-3. The `mesh-consumer` contract veries that a slashing event has indeed occurred on the Juno chain and fires off an IBC packet to the `mesh-provider` contract on the Osmosis chain containing information about the slashing event.
+2. The `slasher` contract verifies that a slashing event has indeed occured and makes a contract call to the `mesh-provider` contract with the amount to slash.
-4. The `mesh-provider` updates the claims of everyone delegating to the offending validator.
+3. The `mesh-provider` updates the `ilp` stakes of everyone delegating to the offending validator.
 Tokens are unbonded and scheduled to be burned.
-5. `mesh-provider` sends IBC packet updates to other chains about the new voting power.
+4. `mesh-provider` sends IBC packet updates to the `mesh-consumer`s on all other chains about the new voting power.

 Claiming ILP tokens: